enkidevs/curriculum/java/fundamentals/java-basics/java-strings.md

 ```
 Notice how the **S** in `String` has to be capitalized, while primitives have a lower-case first letter.

-Double quotes are also worth mentioning when talking about `Strings.
+Double quotes are also worth mentioning when talking about `String`s.
 They are used to differentiate a literal sequence of characters from real variables.
 Consider this example:
 ```java
 String hello = "hi";
 System.out.println(hello);